-The Art Jess Scholarship is not currently accepting applications.
+The Art Jess Scholarship is currently accepting applications.

-The Art Jess Scholarship is open to all Alaskans, and is intended to assist Alaskans with their post-secondary education, including but not limited to trade schools, vocational schools, undergraduate and graduate schools, community colleges and distance learning.
+The Art Jess Scholarship is open to Alaska residents who are Alaska Native, American Indian, and/or Hawaiian Native, and is intended to assist Alaskans with their post-secondary education, including but not limited to trade schools, vocational schools, undergraduate and graduate schools, community colleges and distance learning.
+Applicants are encouraged to review and consider the scholarship preferences prior to submitting an application.

 Art Jess was a champion for spiritual and social advancement of humanity in general and of Native American people in particular.
 According to his daughter, “Art believed in the best of people, that the world is a beautiful place, that all is well, and that everything will work out.”
 Art was a lifelong learner, and believed that a person never really graduated until life was over.